Tips on voice recognition software

 Voice recognition is voice-to-text.
 But a text-to-voice option is included in your PC, and it makes a good tool for white paper writing.

 Under Windows 7, press the Windows key+U. With Narrator running, put your cursor in your draft and press Insert+F6 to read the current paragraph, or Insert+F7 to read the current page.

 On the Mac, highlight the text you want to read and press Control+T.

 You can adjust the default voices, and even get additional voices and software specifically for text-to-voice.

-Sure, they all sound more-or-less robotic, but this is still a great way to check how your draft sounds when read aloud.
+Sure, they all sound more-or-less robotic.
+But text-to-voice is a great way to check your draft.

 Whenever I do this, I'm alerted to numerous little fixups that can make the phrasing smoother and the sentences crisper.

 By the way, did you know that traditional "proofreading" was a two-person operation, where one read from the original manuscript, while the other looked at a typeset proof?
 The reader used a pencil to indicate punctuation: one tap for a comma, two taps for a full stop.